Five things every woman should know about the gender pension gap

 There’s plenty that the government and employers can do, and are doing, to help close the gap.
 But as the numbers show, it’s not enough — “so with greater campaigning, we want to see more women taking action themselves,” says Ferns.

-In a society where women live longer and face widespread retirement poverty, it’s high time that we became as familiar with the causes and solutions of the pension gap as much as the pay gap.
+In a society where women live longer and could possibly face retirement poverty, it’s high time that we became as familiar with the causes and solutions of the pension gap as much as the pay gap.
 So here’s the lowdown on what women need to know.

 1. The gender pension gap begins with the gender pay gap

-Because the amount people save for a pension is usually a percentage of their salary, the 17% gender pay gap immediately translates into a 17% pension gap ¬– and that’s before aspects like career breaks, caring responsibilities and part-time working are even brought into the equation.
+Because the amount people save for a pension is usually a percentage of their salary, the 15.5% gender pay gap could immediately mean that, on average, women have less salary to put into their pension — and that’s before aspects like career breaks, caring responsibilities and part-time working are even brought into the equation.

 2. Women need to be more proactive

 Part of the gender pension gap is down to the rules around workplace pensions.
 In these, if you pay in money, your employer has to too.
-But to take part in the scheme, you have to earn more than £10,000 a year with that company, and because women are more likely to be in lower-paid and part time jobs 4, they’re less likely to be able to get this benefit.
-In fact, over three quarters of employees falling below the £10,000 threshold are women 5.
+But to be automatically enrolled in the scheme, you have to earn more than £10,000 a year with that company.
+That means because women are likely to be in a lower-paid and part-time job 4, they're less likely to be able to take advantage of being automatically enrolled into their workplace pension.

-Rachel Picker, a financial adviser at Aviva, adds that “if women aren’t hitting £10,000 from one employer, it means they’re losing out on the free money that other employees get.”
+Rachel Picker, a financial adviser, adds that “if women aren’t hitting £10,000 from one employer, it means they may be losing out on employer contributions that other employees are getting.”

-In addition to missing out on the extra pay, it also means they have to start their own private pension.
+In addition to missing out on the extra contributions, women are often forced into having to take more action when it comes to their pension - if they're earning less than £10,000, they need to ask their employer to be enrolled into their workplace pension scheme.
+Or they can start their own private pension.
 As a society, we’re not great at being proactive about our pensions, so it’s less than ideal that women are pushed into needing to be more proactive.